Britney Spears says Wembanyama’s security struck her in Las Vegas, Spurs rookie says he was grabbed - The Boston Globe

 "I couldn't stop.
 That person was calling me, ‘Sir, sir,’ and that person grabbed me from behind," Wembanyama said.
 “I didn't see what happened because I was walking straight and didn't stop.
 That person grabbed me from behind — not on my shoulder, she grabbed me from behind.
 I just know the security pushed her away.
 I don't know with how much force but security pushed her away.
 I didn't stop to look so I could walk in and enjoy a nice dinner.”

+Spears said in her social media posts that she gets swarmed by people all the time, including that same night, but her “security team didn’t hit any of them.”

-TMZ first reported details of the event that took place Wednesday night near a restaurant at the ARIA hotel and casino.
+TMZ first reported details of the event that took place Wednesday night near a restaurant at the casino.
 TMZ said Spears was in a group of four trying to enter a restaurant for dinner and that she “was swarmed by fans as she entered the casino.”
-TMZ said she noticed Wembanyama and tapped him on the shoulder in an effort to get his attention; Spears, the site said, wound up being struck in the face and having her glasses knocked off.
+TMZ's account of the encounter with Wembanyama was similar to Spears'; the site said she tapped him on the shoulder and wound up being struck in the face and having her glasses knocked off.

 Advertisement